09 August 2009

 · In a short story use minimum characters

-· Don't be afraid of mistakes; Veterans make less mistakes and beginners make more.
-Everyone makes mistakes.
+· Don't be afraid of mistakes; Veterans make less mistakes, beginners more.
 Many of your readers won't even notice the mistakes.

 · Read War and Peace